-Bell township, Clearfield county, bounded by lands of J. Snyder, Isaac Lee, R. Michaels, and others, with frame house, frame barn, and 60 acres cleared.
-Seized, taken in execution and to be sold as
+Also-All that certain tract of land situate in ry clever medical men told her she was in a Bell township, Clearfield county, bounded by lands consumption, and her friends despaired of her of J. Snyder, Isaac Lee, R. Michaels, and others, with frame house, frame barn, and 60 acres clear ed.
+Saized, taken in execution and to be sold as as the property of Hannah Chambers.
+JOSIAH B. REED, Sheriff.
+Clearfield, April 16, 1866.